phpstan/phpstan/website/src/_posts/bring-your-exceptions-under-control.md

 * Function throws some undocumented exceptions
 * Function doesn't throw any exception

-The first option is safer so that's what PHPStan does by default.
+The first option is safer so that's what PHPStan usually does by default.
 In this mode you can write `@throws void` to mark a function that definitely doesn't throw an exception.
+However, if any function called in a scope declares `@throws`, PHPStan will always follow the second option for that scope.

 To flip the switch and always interpret the absent `@throws` as no exception being thrown, turn `exceptions.implicitThrows` off in your configuration: